sachinym/Github-Advanced-Security/Module3-Software_Composition_Analysis.md

    ![github-advisory-database](images/mavendevices.png)

-1. Click the pencil icon at the top-right of the code block to edit it add an extra space. click on Commit changes.
+1. Click the pencil icon at the top-right of the code block to edit it **add an extra space in last**. click on Commit changes.

    ![github-advisory-database](images/mavendevicescomit.png)